 Design is crucial

 The top tip to remember at all times with any small space is to choose items in proportion.
 There is no point in browsing for a huge roll-top bath if your space can simply not accommodate it.
-There are thousands of tubs, showers, sinks and even wall-mounted toilets on the market which are specially designed for smaller rooms and leave more floor space available.
+There are thousands of tubs, shower cabins, sinks and even wall-mounted toilets on the market which are specially designed for smaller rooms and leave more floor space available.
 It is also wiser to place your shower or bath on the far wall if at all possible, not only for convenience but also to draw the eye forward.
 Be creative with your available space.
 Could the door be replaced or re-hung to give you more room to manoeuvre?
 Be cunning and literally ‘think outside the box.’

 In a potentially cramped space, it is advisable to play a few tricks on the eye.
 Often the ‘feel’ of a room is more important than the actual square footage.
 Consider using mirrors, or even mirrored tiling to give the impression of depth.
 Opting for clear shower doors rather than fussy shower curtains can add space too.
 Art wallpaper containing a design with a visual perspective may help to deepen the viewpoint and even a clever picture, perhaps a landscape, could easily have the same effect.
 Treating yourself to small splashes of luxury, such as a designer shower head or gold taps concentrates the attention away from the lack of space and on to the design features and details.